MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ***

-### I can navigate to the trip history from the home screen
+### DONE I can navigate to the trip history from the home screen

 - State - DELIVERED
 - Acceptance Criteria